 They also have a good resistance to blockage by solids due to their high voidage construction.

 ‘Becovane’ BCE-STV Chevron type vane pack separators are made using multiple parallel chevron blade profiles assembled into a pack, which allows the gas to pass vertically or horizontally between the blades.
-The blades are relatively widely spaced, meaning that the Chevron pack has a high volume throughput capacity, with relatively low pressure loss.
+The blades are relatively widely spaced, meaning that the chevron separator pack has a high volume throughput capacity, with relatively low pressure loss.
 Typically efficient for droplet sizes of > 10 microns in size, they are also highly resistant to plugging with solids.

 The spacing of the vane blades and the number of chevron stages can be varied, to modify the collection efficiency or pressure loss, and in some cases it is combined with a knitted mesh layer to increase removal of smaller particle sizes.